fbpx

 Campus Facilities at Technische Universität Dresden

-- Accessible and Eco-Friendly Campus: The main campus is located to the south of Dresden city Centre, and the university is well connected to different buses and trams.
-Students exercise free public transport mobility around Dresden and the neighboring universities at Tharandt, Zittau, and Johannstadt.
+Campus That’s Easy to Get to and Easier on the Planet: The main campus is situated to the south of Dresden city centre, and the university is served by various buses and trams.
+Free public transport is available for students to use within Dresden and between Dresden and the adjacent universities at Tarrant, Zittau, and Johann Stadt.

-- Cultural and Creative Spaces: There is opportunity to visit art collections, performances of the university orchestra and chior, and other cultural events that reflect the university’s concern with the topic of creativity and innovation.
-The campus is also used as a site for ecological projects where the students themselves can take part in, and contribute to.
+2. Cultural and Creative Spaces: It is a chance to get a closer look at art collections and experience performances by the university orchestra and choir, as well as other artistic events representative of the university’s preoccupation with the theme of creativity and innovation.
+The campus is also an area for ecological projects that students are able to participate in and help build.

 Student Services Offered by Technische Universität Dresden